William Contreras Player Props: Brewers vs. Reds

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on William Contreras?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 William Contreras At The Plate

-- Contreras is hitting .242 with eight doubles, six home runs and 22 walks.
+- Contreras is batting .234 with eight doubles, six home runs and 22 walks.

-- Contreras has picked up a hit in 28 of 43 games this year, with multiple hits seven times.

-- Contreras has driven in a run in 11 games this season (25.6%), including six games with more than one RBI (14.0%).
-He has also driven home three or more of his team's runs in one contest.
+- In 25.0% of his games this year, Contreras has driven in at least one run.
+In six of those games (13.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored at least one run 17 times this year (39.5%), including one multi-run game.
+- In 17 of 44 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.